Basel, Weissenhaus. The Basler (Kanton Basel-Stadt) und die Schweizer Fahne, August first, 2020. Bild/Photo: TES.

 Referendum 2005

-Around 62% voted against further EU integration in 2005; the establishment simply ignored the outcome and abolished the referendum a few years later.
+Around 62% voted against further EU integration in 2005; the establishment ignored the outcome and abolished the referendum a few years later.

 Birthday